TITLE: Teaching Artist

 - Teaches daily activities including art studio workshops and group tours that are age-appropriate and involve a variety of art media (clay, collage, painting, sculpture, improvisation, performance, etc.).

-- Facilitates early childhood and school-age programs, camps, outreach, and other special programs as assigned.
+- Facilitates early childhood and school-age programs, camps, outreach, and other special programs as assigned with training.

 - Helps to organize and maintain all studio, art-making, gallery spaces, and the Arts Education Center.